This simple chart demonstrates when your math sequence can generate college credit alongside high school credit.

 - Calculus (grades 10-12)

 *geometry may fit between Algebra 1 and 2, after Algebra 2, inside the Algebra course, or omitted entirely.
-Each math curriculum publisher handles this slightly differently.
+Each math curriculum publisher handles this subject slightly differently.

 Duplication of Time & Effort